FAW Group: History

 First Automotive Works broke ground on its first factory in 1953 (the first year of the first five-year plan), and produced its first product, the Jiefang CA-10 truck (based on the Soviet ZIS-150) in 1956.

-Soviet Union lent assistance during these early years providing technical support, tooling, and production machinery.
+The Soviet Union lent assistance during these early years providing technical support, tooling, and production machinery.
 Before the first factory opened, 39 Chinese FAW employees traveled to the Stalin Truck Factory for instruction in truck production.
 Operations were conducted under Soviet direction, and the USSR is even credited with choosing Changchun as the location for the first FAW facility.

 First Automotive Works initially made only commercial trucks, but started producing passenger cars in 1958.
 These vehicles, Hongqi luxury sedans, were the first domestically produced Chinese automobiles.
 Made primarily for the party elite, the design changed little over their thirty-year production run.
 Following this, FAW's Audi products are the traditionally favoured choice for ranking Chinese state officials.

 The First Automotive Works "winged 1" badge is derived from the Chinese 一汽 ("一" meaning "one" and "汽", from "汽车" meaning "automotive") and depicts a hawk spreading its wings, 一 (1).
 The logo was introduced in 1964.

 During the Third Front campaign to develop strategic industries in China's rugged interior to prepare for potential invasion from the United States or the Soviet Union, the First Automotive Works transferred a third of its workforce to develop the Second Automotive Works.

 In 1992, the name First Automotive Works was changed to FAW Group Corporation.

-Though FAW was the fourth Chinese automaker to take on Western partners, its early joint venture with Volkswagen in 1990 saw it become the second Chinese auto company to develop a strong cooperative relationship with a foreign counterpart.
+Though FAW was the fourth Chinese automaker to take on Western partners, its early joint venture with Volkswagen (VW) in 1990 saw it become the second Chinese auto company to develop a strong cooperative relationship with a foreign counterpart.
 SAIC was the first, in 1984 and also with VW.

 Volkswagen was the first foreign partner for FAW, but others soon followed.
 The company acquired 50% ownership of Tianjin Automotive Xiali in September, 2002, and renamed the brand FAW Tianjin.
 As a result, FAW ended up with Toyota as a foreign joint venture partner.
 FAW established a joint venture with General Motors in 2009 and has joint ventures with a handful of other foreign companies as well.